billba/PowerApps-AI-Components/README.md

 Images can come from databases or user uploads, but Power Apps also lets you access your device's camera, letting you classify or detect objects around you.

 Add a `Camera` control and set its `OnSelect` property to `Set(frame, Self.Photo)`.
 Now in one or both of your images set the `Image` property to `frame`.
-Whenever you click on the camera (alt-click while you're in Studio) the image will be updated to what the camera was showing in that moment, and after the AI model runs your custom components will update with its results.
+Whenever you click on the camera (alt-click while you're in Studio) the image will be updated to what the camera was showing in that moment, and after the AI model runs your custom component(s) will update.

 Another way to use the camera control is to regularly stream images from the camera. **Be aware that if you adopt this approach you may run through AI credits at an accelerated rate.** First, set the `Stream rate` of your camera control to `5000`.
 This value is in milliseconds, which means you will get a new image every 5 seconds.
 You can adjust this up or down, but vision AI models can take a few seconds to run, so there is a limit to how frequently you can usefully update the image.
 Next, set the `OnStream` property to `Set(frame, Self.Stream)`.
 You should see your image control(s) update at the rate you set, and the component will update after that. **Again, be aware that you may be charged AI credits for each image run through the AI model** so you will probably want to add application logic to turn the streaming on and off, especially when developing your app.